be_ixf;ym_202510 d_07; ct_150

 A THRIVING MIDDLE MARKET LOOKS FORWARD

 The decline in the number of public companies is well documented.
-The number of public-company listings in the United States peaked in the mid-1990s, at nearly 6,000, but that number has fallen by about half over the past 20 years.1
+The number of public-company listings in the United States peaked in the mid-1990s, at nearly 6,000, but that number has fallen by about half over the past 20 years.1 The number of IPOs has generally remained stable over the last two decades, as companies are able to remain private longer.

 AN UPWARD TRAJECTORY OF ASSET GROWTH

 When it comes to private alternative assets, private equity has long led the way.
 But in the last decade, the credit side of the equation has been scaling massively and rapidly.
+Bank lenders, the traditional source of capital, have greatly reduced their role.
+Non-bank lenders, such as asset managers that focus on private credit, have stepped into the funding gap and created a thriving asset class.

-THE ASSET RAISE ISN’T THE WHOLE STORY: DRY POWDER IS CHANGING DEALS
+DRY POWDER IS CHANGING DEALS

 THE IMPORTANCE OF DEAL SELECTION

-• They have curated strong relationships with other sourcing partners
+• Strong relationships with other sourcing partners.

 WHY THE DEAL STRUCTURE MATTERS